O

 About

 Hi, I'm Oliver.
-I've been building things since I was a kid—Lego contraptions, air cannons, and unnecessarily complex costumes.
+Ever since I was a kid ive loved to build things: Lego contraptions, air cannons, pneumatic engines, and unnecessarily complex costumes.
 That curiosity to make has grown into a passion for product design.
-I'm currently sharpening that instinct at the Iovine and Young Academy at USC, an interdisciplinary program founded by Jimmy Iovine and Dr. Dre that fuses the disciplines of design, engineering, and business.
+As a freshman in college I'm currently sharpening that instinct at the Iovine and Young Academy at USC, an interdisciplinary program founded by Jimmy Iovine and Dr. Dre that fuses the disciplines of design, engineering, and entrepreneurship.

 Motorcycle Mop bucket